-- 1) Shall serve as the representative of A.S.
-Student Lobby in all Local affairs. - 2) Shall oversee all operations, projects, campaigns and activities of Student Lobby members and affiliates pertaining to local affairs. - 3) Must work closely with Student Organizations on campus who currently work on political and/or education issues on a local level. - 4) Shall serve as Legislative Liaison to the External Vice President of Local Affairs office as written under Article VI, Section 5, H. - 5) Shall work on recruiting students to attend conferences and activities regarding local issues. - 6) Shall be responsible for attending at least two non-consecutive Legislative Council meetings per quarter to report on the board's actions. - 7) Shall be responsible for coordinating Student Lobby travel for local affairs. - 8) Shall become familiar with the materials and information provided by the Midwest Academy and/or GROW (Grassroots Organizing Weekend) by the United States Student Association. - 9) Shall be responsible for maintaining open communication with the LAOD and EVPLA. - 10) Shall hold a minimum of three (3) office hours per week.
+- 1) Shall attend all Student Lobby meetings and serve as the representative of A.S.
+Student Lobby in all Local affairs. - 2) Shall oversee all operations, projects, campaigns and activities of Student Lobby members and affiliates pertaining to local affairs. - 3) Must work closely with Student Organizations on campus who currently work on political and/or education issues on a local level. - 4) Shall serve as Legislative Liaison to the External Vice President of Local Affairs and be responsible for informing the members of Student Lobby, the EVPLA, and the LAOD of all county legislation affecting the Isla Vista Community. - 5) Shall be responsible for attending at least two non-consecutive Legislative Council meetings per quarter to report on the board's actions with the Student Lobby Legislative Liaison. - 6) Shall play an active role in voter registration and voter turnout campaigns on campus and in Isla Vista. - 7) Shall work in coordination with the Legislative Council representatives to formulate resolutions in response to state and federal county legislation, which if passed, shall be used as a lobbying tool per discretion of the members of Student Lobby. - 8) Shall coordinate all lobby appointments with local, statewide, and federal public officials regarding local issues. - 9) Shall, to the best of their ability, build a rapport and working relationship with the office of public officials in our district through regular meetings. - 10) Shall hold a minimum of three (3) office hours per week.